How to Increase Revenue Without Working Overtime

 Key takeaway: Increasing prices will immediately increase revenue.
 Grandfathering can hurt your business.

-How are you working to increase revenue in 2019?
+How are you working to increase revenue this year?

 Have a story to share about increasing revenue at your shop?
 Got any tips for the community that we missed?
 Please leave a comment below.